 I learned to make pumpkin bread when I was 9.
-It was actually the first recipe I typed on my dad’s old German typewriter to put in my recipe box.
-I still have the original recipe I typed and it makes me smile when I come across it.
+It was actually the first recipe I typed on a card to put in my recipe box.
+I typed it on my dad’s old German typewriter and I still have the original recipe.
+It makes me smile every time I come across the recipe card because I spelled it “pumkin”.
 I’ve been making pumpkin bread a long time!

 It’s true that pumpkin bread is better a few hours later or even the next day when the flavors have had a chance to blend.
 If, you can wait that long!